DylanLacey/dashi/README.md

 ## Fun and Exciting Known Bugs
 * Only works for desktop platforms
+* Some platforms are named incorrectly
-* Only works for finding, `send_keys`, booting and quitting a session.
+* Only works for finding, `send_keys`, clearing, booting and quitting a session.
 Concept: The proof of it.
 * *BONUS* Clicking!
 * Gives elements random names!